jeremyirvine/svelte-swa-template/README.md

 ```

 ## Development
-This uses [`concurrently`](https://github.com/open-cli-tools/concurrently) to run the frontend development server, backend compile task, and Azure emulator
+This command will use [`concurrently`](https://github.com/open-cli-tools/concurrently) to run the frontend development server, backend compile task, and Azure emulator
 ```
 yarn dev:local
 ```